 Saturday, February 12, 2011 Posted by Bob Morris | Bob's blog entries | “Deader than a doorknob”, “Finance and economics are the ultimate numbers games, “He was born on a silver platter”, “Just how high can a dead cat bounce?”, “She’s on a treadmill to Bolivia, ”, Harper/An imprint of HarperCollins Publishers, Helsinki to Hong Kong, I am reminded of a childhood friend’s Aunt Ginny whose observations make Yogi Berra, I Is an Other: The Secret Life of Metaphor and How It Shapes the Way We See the World, Jack Robinson, James Geary, metaphor manipulators, metaphor-makers, Multiple media, Professor Henry Higgins | Leave a comment

-- The Age of the Moguls: A book review by Bob Morris lnkd.in/bCgeRq8 5 hours ago
+- The Gamification of Learning and Instruction: A book review by Bob Morris bobmorris.biz/the-gamificati… 15 hours ago

 Recent visitor count